 Getting from the airport to your hotel is often one of the biggest ground travel expenses.
-It is easier than ever to get to the primary tourist hubs economically from Los Angeles International Airport (LAX) with the convenient FlyAway bus service that provides direct, non-stop service to drop-off points in Hollywood, Santa Monica and Union Station in Downtown LA, among other destinations.
+It is easier than ever to get to the primary tourist hubs economically from Los Angeles International Airport (LAX) with the convenient FlyAway bus service that provides direct, non-stop service to drop-off points in Hollywood, Santa Monica and Union Station in Downtown L.A., among other destinations.

 Using Public Transportation

-LA's Metro rail subway system is expanding, but still limited.
+L.A.'s Metro rail subway system is expanding, but still limited.
 The Metro brand is a county service.
 There are dozens of local bus services and the Metrolink inter-city commuter train service that make up the difference within smaller cities and between cities.

 So it's easy to stay in any of those areas and visit the other two via Metro.
-If you stay in Hollywood, in the vicinity of a Metro station (Hollywood & Highland or Hollywood... & Vine), you can be at Universal Studios or in Downtown LA in about 15-20 minutes.
+If you stay in Hollywood, in the vicinity of a Metro station (Hollywood and Highland or Hollywood and Vine), you can be at Universal Studios or in Downtown L.A. in about 15-20 minutes.
 There are dozens of attractions you can see in this general area within reach of the Metro Red Line, so between walking and public transportation, it's easy to get around these areas.

-From Downtown LA, Santa Monica's Big Blue Bus Rapid 10 is the fastest route to the Santa Monica Pier.
+Getting from Hollywood or Downtown L.A. to Santa Monica via Bus is an option for visiting the beach.
+From Downtown L.A., Santa Monica's Big Blue Bus Rapid 10 is the fastest route to the Santa Monica Pier.
 It takes from 45 minutes to an hour and a half, depending on the time of day, usually averaging just over an hour.